dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-NSwag.md

 ## Add and configure Swagger middleware

-Add and configure Swagger in your ASP.NET Core app by performing the following steps in the `Startup` class:
+Add and configure Swagger in your ASP.NET Core app by performing the following steps:

-* In the `ConfigureServices` method, register the required Swagger services:
+* In the `Startup.ConfigureServices` method, register the required Swagger services:

 [!code-csharp[](../tutorials/web-api-help-pages-using-swagger/samples/2.0/TodoApi.NSwag/Startup.cs?name=snippet_ConfigureServices&highlight=8)]

-* In the `Configure` method, enable the middleware for serving the generated Swagger specification and the Swagger UI:
+* In the `Startup.Configure` method, enable the middleware for serving the generated Swagger specification and the Swagger UI:

 [!code-csharp[](../tutorials/web-api-help-pages-using-swagger/samples/2.0/TodoApi.NSwag/Startup.cs?name=snippet_Configure&highlight=6-7)]